About Search Engine Optimization

 - The ratio of clicks to impressions for your website's URLs

 - The average position of your website's URLs in search listings

 - The pages users landed on when clicking on search results listing your site

-If you already use Webmaster Tools and Google Analytics, the SEO reports provide a site performance view designed for Analytics.
-If you have not yet used Webmaster Tools, you will need to add your site to Webmaster Tools to begin collecting search query data for the SEO reports in Analytics.
+If you already use Search Console and Google Analytics, the SEO reports provide a site performance view designed for Analytics.
+If you have not yet used Search Console, you will need to add your site to Search Console to begin collecting search query data for the SEO reports in Analytics.

-In either case, see the Webmaster Tools Help Center for the following information about setup and analysis beyond the SEO reports in Analytics:
+In either case, see the Search Console Help Center for the following information about setup and analysis beyond the SEO reports in Analytics: